.............

 but raw garlic may be better.

-Research shows that raw garlic has anti-viral and
+Research shows that raw garlic has a

 anti-bacterial properties that help protect against